 The briefing will be held at Ulsan Technopark Maegok Complex on May 22, 2020.
 Organized by UNIST and other participating organizations, the event invites related companies in the region.
 Meanwhile, there will be also a briefing session held under the supervision of Ulsan Technopark, with the aim of supporting internal combustion engine component companies and helping them transform their technology into high-value-added parts, such as EVs or autonomous vehicles.

-The Ministry of Trade, Industry and Energy (MOTIE) has been promoting the Community Vitality Project to help the manufacturing industry recover after the coronavirus hit.
+The Ministry of Trade, Industry, and Energy (MOTIE) has been promoting the Regional Vitality Project to help the manufacturing industry recover after the coronavirus hit.
 It is to be initiated for 2 years, as the government’s top priority project to provide support for 11 nationwide projects with the use of government funding of KRW 30.5 billion.

 Ulsan Metropolitan City has been selected to carry out two projects, namely New Industry in Marine Sector and Electronic Components of EV Systems, and thus will be given government funding of KRW 4.6 billion and KRW 2.3 billion, respectively.
 For the full-fledged implementation of the selected projects, the Ministry of Trade, Industry and Energy, Ulsan Metropolitan City, Korea Institute for Advanced of Technology (KIAT), and Ulsan Institute for Regional Program Evaluation will recruit beneficiary companies and provide them adequate assistance.